Did you realise that when you started running, you would see considerable mental health benefits?

 Running really benefits your mental health in so many ways, but what if you’re unable to go out for a run at the moment.
 Perhaps you’re sidelined through injury, or you’re living through a pandemic!
 Check out some other ways to help your mental health with some self-care…

 - Go outdoors and spend some time in nature

-- Talk to a friend – call them up for a (socially distanced) chat
+- Talk to a friend – call them up for a chat for meet for coffee

 - Take some time away from social media and tech